St. Mary Magdalene, Rowington Close

 The

-chancel arch is supported on black corbel shafts, and the chancel itself consists of a
+chancel arch is supported on black corbel shafts and the chancel itself consists of a

 choir and an apse, the former covered by a single bay of quadripartite